-By Fran Wilson, Staff Writer
+By Ann-Marie Adams, Staff Writer

 Last month, Connecticut State Conference of NAACP Branches’ President Scott Esdaile released a statement about the lack of diversity on Malloy’s transition team, saying it was “a slap in the face to all of the urban areas in the state of Connecticut.”

 Esdaile added: “Clearly, Dan Malloy would not have been elected if the minority communities did not come out in record numbers on Election Day.
 Only time will tell, but we demand substantial representation at the table.”

 Malloy’s early administrative appointments also lack diversity as he selects close advisors with long working and personal relationships that go back for decades.